 At Structural Learning, we argue that classroom culture is a significant driver for developing metacognitive mindsets.
 If talking about learning is part of your day-to-day classroom practice then your pupils are halfway there.
 Developing a healthy balance of both content knowledge and procedural knowledge is a fundamental classroom challenge.
 We have been helping children develop their knowledge about cognition and how they can manage it more effectively.

-What is the significance of metacognitive strategies in primary schools?
+What is the significance of metacognitive strategies in a primary school?

 Metacognitive knowledge must be built at an early age when children are gaining their primary education (Norman, 2016).
 The process of Metacognition involves a primary student's planning, monitoring, evaluating and making changes to his individual learning behaviour.
 Although a typical metacognitive approach focuses on enabling a student rather than the instructor to take control of his own learning, in metacognition, the instructor plays an integral role in developing younger learners’ metacognitive skills.
 For transforming primary students into metacognitive, self-regulated learners, the primary teachers must: